Apremraj/DataScienceProjects/README.md

 # DataScienceProjects
-Holds all data science related projects
+Holds all data science related projects in both R and Python